Royals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-8.

-- When it comes to the total, the Royals and their opponents are 5-4-1 in their previous 10 games.

-- The Royals have had a spread listed in one of their past 10 games and have covered every time.
+- The Royals have had a spread listed in one of their past 10 matchups and have covered every time.
+Kansas City games have finished below the point total three straight times, and the average total during this stretch was 9.7 runs.

 Royals Betting Records & Stats

-- The Royals have been underdogs in 22 games this season and have come away with the win five times (22.7%) in those contests.
+- The Royals have been underdogs in 23 games this season and have come away with the win six times (26.1%) in those contests.

-- This season, Kansas City has won four of its 16 games, or 25%, when it's the underdog by at least +120 on the moneyline.
+- Kansas City has played as an underdog of +220 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Royals have a 45.5% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Royals have a 31.2% chance of walking away with the win.

-- Kansas City's games have gone over the total in 12 of its 23 chances.
+- Games involving Kansas City have gone over the total set by sportsbooks in 12 of 24 chances this season.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.